openeemeter/caltrack/data-prep/summary_statistics/data_cleaning_steps_oee.md

 - Merge projects with identical SPIDs
     - Use the earliest start date and latest end date
 - Compute the rest of the project summary stats

+Hourly Electricity Consumption
+---

+- Build list of net metered SAIDs
+    - Any row with `DIR == 'R'`
+    - Crossref column `net_mtr_ind == 'Y'`

+- Filter any rows with SPID that isn't in the cleaned project table

+- Remove duplicate rows (identical SPID, DATE, and usage data)